cunnie/writings/i_am_become_forever.md

 the classics: chopsticks, Goldberg variations — it's music to my ears, but hell on my neighbors'.
 Do you enjoy music, Julia?"

-For a computer AI he was surprisingly transparent, she could see his question from a mile away.
+For a computer AI he was surprisingly transparent, his question contrived.
+Subtlety was not this AI's strong suit.
 She was going to enjoy this.

 "I played in my youth," she said.
 "My parents wanted me to play.
 I was never terribly good.
 I did like that one piece by Beethoven..."